-Craig regularly brings negligence, breach of fiduciary duty, fraud, and fraudulent transfer claims on behalf of his clients against some of the largest institutions in the world.
+Craig regularly brings professional malpractice, breach of fiduciary duty (including against directors and officers), fraud, and fraudulent transfer claims on behalf of his clients against some of the largest institutions in the world.
 In doing so, he often represents the victims of financial fraud, including companies, hedge funds, and private equity funds.
-Many of Craig’s clients are in insolvency proceedings as a result of the fraud and so his representations include working on behalf of court-appointed trustees and liquidators.
+Many of Craig’s clients are in insolvency proceedings, and so his representations include working on behalf of court-appointed trustees and receivers.

-- Craig represents a privately held Canadian company in pursuit of a $65 million legal malpractice claim against Hogan Lovells arising from Hogan Lovells's representation of the company before the International Trade Commission.
-The arbitration trial is complete and the parties are awaiting a judgment.
+- Craig represented a privately held Canadian company in pursuit of a $65 million legal malpractice claim related to a major law firm’s representation of the company before the International Trade Commission.

 - Craig represents a litigation trustee for a group of bankrupt funds that were part of an investment structure run out of New York.
 The funds include Cayman Island and Bermuda based funds.
 Craig is pursuing fraudulent conveyance, negligence, and fraud claims against the funds’ professional service providers.

 - Craig represents the liquidators of Cayman hedge funds that invested in a group of failed CDOs.
 Craig is currently pursuing claims against a large, international law firm for its alleged role in a multimillion-dollar fraud on the funds.
 The representation also included pursuit of U.S.-law and Cayman-Island-law based fraudulent conveyance claims against a large international bank which has since been successfully settled.